ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ~~~
 {: #fig-listen title="Proxied Connection Racing Example"}

+# Extensibility Considerations

+Extensions to CONNECT-IP can define behavior changes to this mechanism.
+Such
+extensions SHOULD define new capsule types to exchange configuration information
+if needed.
+It is RECOMMENDED for extensions that modify addressing to specify
+that their extension capsules be sent before the ADDRESS_ASSIGN capsule and that
+they do not take effect until the ADDRESS_ASSIGN capsule is parsed.
+This allows
+modifications to address assignement to operate atomically.
+Similarly,
+extensions that modify routing SHOULD behave similarly with regards to the
+ROUTE_ADVERTISEMENT capsule.

 # Security Considerations

 There are significant risks in allowing arbitrary clients to establish a tunnel